 Holy Emperors Constantine and Helen, indeed after God and the Mother of God.

-You are also our hope and our helpers; For you are indeed our joy in the time of trouble,
+You are also our hope and helpers, For you are certainly our joy in the time of trouble,

 so you protect us in our need and help us.
 Also, you are the guardians